paketo-buildpacks/packit/README.md

 ## Buildpack Interface

-According to the specification, the buildpack interface is composed of both a detect and build phase.
+According to the CNB specification, the buildpack interface is composed of both a detect and build phase.
 Each of these phases has a corresponding set of packit primitives enable developers to easily implement a buildpack.